ShashaAde/Domain-Network-Project/README.md

 ### Services/Tools Used
 - Cisco Packet Tracer to map out the logical layout of my network.
-- Wordpress to setup a online market place thorugh a LAMP server.
+- WordPress to setup an online market place through a LAMP server.
 - VMware to set up the servers and workstations.
 - Created domain and DNS zones for the VMs.
 - Used tools (ipconfig/ifconfig, ping) to assign IPs and test connectivity.